Hyperprolactinaemia

 Estrogen promotes the growth of pituitary lactotroph cells, particularly during pregnancy.
 However, lactation is hindered by the elevated levels of estrogen and progesterone during this period.
 The rapid decline in estrogen and progesterone after childbirth enables lactation to begin.
 While breastfeeding, prolactin suppresses gonadotropin secretion, potentially delaying ovulation.
 Ovulation may resume before the return of menstruation during this time.
 Although hyperprolactinemia can result from normal physiological changes during pregnancy and breastfeeding, it can also be caused by other etiologies.
 For example, high prolactin levels could result from diseases affecting the hypothalamus and pituitary gland.
 Other organs, such as the liver and kidneys, could affect prolactin clearance and consequently, prolactin levels in the serum.
 The disruption of prolactin regulation could also be attributed to external sources such as medications.

 In the general population, the prevalence of hyperprolactinemia is 0.4%.
-The prevalence increases to as high as 17% in women with reproductive diseases, such as polycystic ovary syndrome.
+The prevalence increases to as high as 17% in women with reproductive diseases, such as polyendocrine metabolic ovarian syndrome.
 In cases of tumor-related hyperprolactinemia, prolactinoma is the most common culprit of consistently high levels of prolactin as well as the most common type of pituitary tumor.
 For non-tumor related hyperprolactinemia, the most common cause is medication-induced prolactin secretion.
 Particularly, antipsychotics have been linked to a majority of non-tumor related hyperprolactinemia cases due to their prolactin-rising and prolactin-sparing mechanisms.
 Typical antipsychotics have been shown to induce significant, dose-dependent increases in prolactin levels up to 10-fold the normal limit.
 Atypical antipsychotics vary in their ability to elevate prolactin levels; however, medications in this class, such as risperidone and paliperidone, carry the highest potential to induce hyperprolactinemia in a dose-dependent manner similar to typical antipsychotics.